Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

  - `exchange volume`: how much media and waste to move in each dilution cycle, in mL.
  - `target biomass`: the biomass threshold that triggers a dilution cycle.
- - `biomass signal`: which biomass estimate to monitor. `auto` will prefer `od_fused` when an active OD fused estimator is available, then `od` when an active OD calibration is available for the resolved signal channel, and otherwise falls back to `normalized_od`.
+ - `biomass signal`: which biomass estimate to monitor.
+The UI defaults this to `auto`.

 When `biomass signal` is set to: